Yelp/elastalert/docs/source/ruletypes.rst

     jira_bump_in_statuses:
       - Open

-``jira_custom_text_fields``: Any number of key:value pairs, where the key is the name of the custom field and value is the text value for entry.
+``jira_custom_group_picker_fields``: Any number of key:value pairs, where the key is the name of the custom field and value is the text value for entry.
+Note that this only works for JIRA fields of type GroupPicker.

 Example usage::

-    jira_custom_text_fields:
+    jira_custom_group_picker_fields:
         customfield_20000: "jira-software-users"

 OpsGenie